finagle/finch/docs/endpoint.md

 By default, all the exception are converted into `plain/text` HTTP response containing the exception message in their bodies.

+While this approach works perfectly well with JSON libraries empowering type-classes as decoders/encoders, it doesn't really fit well with libraries using runtime-reflection.
+Thus, when it comes to exception encoding, it involves some workaround to enable [Jackson](json.md#jackson) support in Finch.
+See [eval][eval] for an idiomatic example.

 ### Error Handling

 By analogy with `com.twitter.util.Future` API it's possible to _handle_ the failed future in the endpoint using the